fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 Nothing to do for today, but use the extra day to read ahead and polish your cookbook reviews.

 ## Jun 18
+- DUE: Cookbook reviews as we've discussed.
+800 words.
+Remember to follow the [Cookbook Analysis Guide](cookbook-analysis).
+We will randomly select a few people to comment on their essays, but it's not a presentation like the food writing one (you can stay in your seat!).

 - _HAE_, 89-110 (4: Technology and Taste).
 - _Edible South_, 71-84 (5: African Americans and the Collective Memory of a 19th c.
 South).
 - _Edible South_, 85-93 (6: The Reconstructed Table).
-- DUE: Cookbook reviews (to be presented in class; Bring printed summary to turn in.
-Remember to follow the [Cookbook Analysis Guide](cookbook-analysis).

 ## Jun 19